3 Enterprise AI Adoption Mistakes That Kill ROI (And What Works Instead)

 - Patience.
 Some engineers will adopt quickly.
 Others will take months.
 Both are fine.

 - Measurement.
 Track outcomes (velocity, quality, cycle time), not inputs (tool logins, hours of training).
+If you’re not sure what to measure, we break down the metrics that actually matter for AI adoption ROI.

 The Window Is Closing